 We recognize that many members have strong feelings about this issue.
-As an organization, NYSUT has been clear that students should not be subjected to over-testing or burdened with field tests.
+NYSUT has been clear that students should not be subjected to over-testing or burdened with field tests.
 NYSUT is on record as supporting districts that choose to opt-out of field tests.
-NYSUT has demanded the state take action to fix the serious issues with New York's grade 3-8 ELA and math tests.
 Additional action is recommended at the local level:

 - NYSUT encourages members to exercise their rights as citizens and professionals to speak their mind about high-stakes tests in general and to consider refusing the tests for their own children.
 NYSUT will defend teachers against disciplinary action if a district pursues 3020-a/b charges.
-(See page 4, below) - Districts with persistent high opt-out rates will be required to develop improvement plans.
-Encourage the district to work with stakeholders to develop appropriate policies for students who choose to opt-out.
-Students should not be subject to punitive, harmful "sit and stare" policies. - To address the numerous testing concerns, NYSUT launched a Correct the Tests campaign calling on SED to correct the tests and stop the roll-out of computer-based testing.
+(See below) - Encourage the district to work with stakeholders to develop appropriate policies for students who choose to opt-out.
+Unfortunately, some districts have implemented policies that are punitive and harmful to students, such as substituting an assessment that has no value, "sit and stare" and excluding students from school celebrations.
+These punitive measures escalated in some districts once the participation rate became a significant factor in identifying schools.
+NYSUT is on record in opposing these policies.

-FEDERAL ACCOUNTABILITY and the Grades 3 - 8 STATE ASSESSMENTS
+FEDERAL ACCOUNTABILITY and the Grades 3-8 STATE ASSESSMENTS